1.9 C

 • Västerlånggatan and Österlånggatan: Shops, cafes, and restaurants line two of the main streets in Gamla Stan, making them perfect for a leisurely stroll through the Old Town.

 These attractions are all within walking distance of the German Church.
-This makes Gamla Stan a rich area to explore for its historical and cultural significance.
+Gamla Stan’s historical and cultural significance makes it a rich area to explore.

 Attraction Info